-BIRMINGHAM, Ala., June 11, 2020 / – Digital health coaching company Pack Health today announced new data supporting the efficacy of digital health coaching in improving the hemoglobin A1c (HbA1c) of members with uncontrolled Type 2 Diabetes.
+BIRMINGHAM, Ala., June 11, 2020 / – Digital health coaching company Pack Health today announced new data supporting the efficacy of digital health coaching in hemoglobin A1c (HbA1c) improvement of members with uncontrolled Type 2 Diabetes.
 Findings demonstrated an average reduction of 2.5% in only three months in those with an HbA1c above 9% and other clinically and statistically significant key health behavior improvements.

 Participant eligibility included individuals diagnosed with Type 2 Diabetes who participated in Pack Health’s digital health coaching program (n=463) from 29 US states.
 Study participants were stratified into two groups: those with a baseline HbA1c between 8 and 9% and those with an HbA1c ≥ 9%.
 Results demonstrated the following results after 12 weeks of program participation: